 ~g~Luigi's interviewing some new girls -Come back later! ~g~Joey's out on the town with Misty -Drop by later! ~g~Toni's taken his Momma to the opera -Call in some other time! ~g~Maria and Kemuri are all tied up at the moment -Drop by later! ~g~Kenji is attending a Yakuza meeting -Call by some other time! ~g~Ray has other toilets to hang around -Try again later! ~g~Donald Love has other business to attend to -Make an appointment later! ~g~Kenji is busy! -Call by later! ~g~The Hoods are not available at this time! ~g~Come back between 05:00 and 21:00 for a job ~g~Come back between 06:00 and 14:00 for a job ~g~Come back between 15:00 and 00:00 for a job

-Not sure when these would be seen, but Kemuri was most likely an early name for Asuka and for some reason Kenji is mentioned twice.
+These strings suggest that various characters only offered their jobs at certain times.
+Also, Kemuri was most likely an early name for Asuka and for some reason Kenji is mentioned twice.